KarenMars/pae_probe_experiments/recipes/data/README.md

 - the offset of the final phone **ALWAYS** corresponds to the duration of the recording

-The naming convention is the same as for FLAC files.
+The naming convention is the same as for WAV files.

 ### .ids files